 Whatever the opinions about her work, art appears to have been the fundamental element that her life revolved around.
 Either producing it herself, or by mentoring and generously supporting the many artistic and literary figures that she surrounded herself with.
 She had a reputation as an eccentric, yet kindhearted member of the Bohemian circles that she frequented.

 From the 1920s-30s spent in Paris and London, to the 1940’s wartime Los Angeles, and throughout the remainder of her life, her many acquaintances included members of the European and American avant-garde and modernist movements.
 She was known for her salons and parties that brought some of the most interesting personalities of the 20th century art and literary worlds together.
-She continued studying art on into her 80s, taking classes at various colleges and universities, and at times teaching as a guest lecturer on art herself.
+She studied art throughout her life, taking classes at various colleges and universities over the years, and at times teaching as a guest lecturer on art herself.
+In her 80s she was taking art classes in New Orleans, where teachers and fellow students alike would listen in awe to the stories she told of her friendships with her more famous contemporaries.

 I knew Hazel as an intermittent presence, a kind of benevolent shadow, hovering in the wings of my family life while growing up, ignorant of any of the notoriety that surrounded her.
 My father had told me that she was my godmother, and family stories abound.
 After he died and I started sorting through his papers, a tale began to unfold that had always captured my imagination: their brief marriage to one another in the early 1950s, before he met my mother.